sister-software/keywork/docs/examples/hello-world.md

 3. Export the router as the default entrypoint of your worker bundle
 4. A user sends incoming request from the browser, e.g. `http://localhost:8788/`
 5. The Worker runtime receives the request
-6. Keywork parses the request into an `IncomingRequestEvent` and sends the data to your route handler callback
+6. Keywork parses the request into an `IsomorphicFetchEvent` and sends the data to your route handler callback
 7. Your incoming request handler returns "Hello world"

 :::info